darrenzou2000/Does-Insider-Trading-increase-Stock-Price/README.md

 To Use it:
-1:
-install dependencies:
+1:Install dependencies
 ```
-pip3 install yfinance
-pip3 install pandas
-pip3 install requests
+pip3 install -r requirements.txt
-(and any other that pops up, it will tell you
 ```

-2: Go to open insider.com and select the filters you want, set the Max results to 1000 and press search Verify the data that the website give you, if it looks good, copy the url
+2: Go to openinsider.com and select the filters you want, set the Max results to 1000 and press search Verify the data that the website give you, if it looks good, copy the url

 3: run program

 ```
 python3 main.py
 ```

 4: FOLLOW DIRECTIONS.

-Currently theres a base set of data avalaible and
+The output should be in the data folder